The Types of Call Center Frauds to Fight in 2026

 Use Fraud Detection Software

-Fraud detection software is becoming increasingly important for call centers to detect fraud.
+Fraud detection software is becoming increasingly important for call centers to identify potential fraud.
 Each software may differ from each other slightly, but in general, they all have the same goal and that is to prevent online attackers from getting into your database.

-The software implements real-time monitoring, applying predictive analytical techniques such as Machine Learning (ML) that creates a fraud risk score for suspicious activities.
+The software uses real-time monitoring and predictive analytics, including Machine Learning (ML), to assign a fraud risk score to suspicious activities.
 The higher the score, the more the user will be flagged.
-This is great for recognizing ID theft since agents can struggle to detect them when they get a hold of accurate customer information.
+This is especially useful for detecting ID theft, which can be difficult for call center agents to spot when attackers have accurate customer information.

 Fraud detection software can either be in an open-source or proprietary version.
 Key features in fraud detection software include: